Steve Rider: Return to ITV

+I went...to the BBC and said Look, you know me as a presenter, you know the way I work, the way I want to work, I want to make a long-term commitment to encompass 2012.
+They did not feel able to do that and it was easy to make a decision [about my future] from that point on.

 In March 2006 Rider made his coverage debut on ITV, appearing on a Formula One preview show for the new season.
 Later that year he was chosen over Gabby Logan to be the main presenter of ITV's coverage of the 2006 World Cup.